vivekparasharr/Applying-Data-Science/README.md

-# Customer-Analytics
+# Applying-Data-Science
-An attempt at documenting/developing analyses that give organizations the customer insight necessary to deliver services and offers that are anticipated, relevant and timely.
+An attempt at documenting/developing analyses that deliver data driven insights.